MC836942 - Microsoft OneDrive: Update for unlicensed accounts

 When will this happen:

-General Availability (Worldwide): We will begin rolling out late January 2025 and expect to complete by late March 2025.
+General Availability (Worldwide): We began rolling out late January 2025 and expect to complete by late October 2025 (previously late March).

 How this will affect your organization